Particle Workbench

 For this tutorial, you'll use the TinkerBreak source.

-• You'll need two USB connections to your computer: Your device, connected by a micro USB cable, and the Particle debugger, either directly plugged into a USB A port, or into a USB A extension cable.
+- You'll need two USB connections to your computer: Your device, connected by a micro USB cable, and the Particle debugger (or generic CMSIS/DAP debugger), either directly plugged into a USB A port, or into a USB A extension cable.
 The Particle Debugger also needs to connect to your device using the included ribbon cable as described in the Particle Debugger documentation.

-• Connect the Particle Debugger using the ribbon cable to your Argon, Boron, or Xenon device.
+- Connect the Particle Debugger using the ribbon cable to your device.

-• Click the Debug icon (1), then select the correct Debugger (2).
-In this case, it's Particle Debugger (argon, boron, xenon).
+- Click the Debug icon (1), then select the correct Debugger (2).
+In this case, it's Particle Debugger.
 Note that you need to select the type of device in both places!

-• After flashing the device will typically halt.
+When the debugger starts, the application will typically halt.
 You can tell because the device status LED will go off.

 You're now debugging the application!